 One accurate cliché of the art world is that nothing matters more than relationships and information.
 High-end art dealers and auction houses know this better than anyone.
 How do they acquire these relationships and information?
 In addition to the old-fashioned ways of meeting new prospects (at art fairs, say, or by hosting elaborate dinners and events), some use the services of paid go-betweens.

-That’s one cautionary tale; I have heard of many more.
-They illustrate why collectors active at the high end of the art market should take steps to protect themselves, both as buyers and sellers.
+That’s just one of many cautionary tales.
+They illustrate why collectors active at the high end of the art market need to take steps to protect themselves, both as buyers and sellers.

 SELL-SIDE INTRODUCTORY COMMISSIONS